vdsm/virtual-dsm/readme.md

   - Start the container and connect to [port 5000](http://localhost:5000) using your web browser.

-  - Wait until DSM is ready, choose an username and password, and you will be taken to the desktop.
+  - Wait until DSM finishes its installation

+  - Choose an username and password, and you will be taken to the desktop.

   Enjoy your brand new NAS, and don't forget to star this repo!